 The network / WiFi you're connected to may have closed your connection to Apple or Google servers'.
 Try disabling and re-enabling your internet connection.
-Also, see this Notifications delayed troubleshooting guide for more details details.
+Also, see these Notifications delayed troubleshooting guide for more details.

 2. The app has push permissions Disabled

 Please, make sure push permissions are enabled for the device:

 iOS - Go to device Settings > Planable > Notifications.

 ANDROID - Go to device Settings > Apps > Planable > Notifications.

 3. Low Power, Energy Saving, Do Not Disturb Mode

 Some devices have a specific battery optimization that will stop notifications from showing.

 iOS - "Low Power Mode" is enabled.
 If in your Settings > Battery > Low Power Mode is enabled, this will reduce the rate at which notifications can be received or turn them off completely.